Inverse monopulse seeker: Inverse monopulse technique

 The main advantage to this technique is that reflection off the ground randomizes the polarization of the signal.
 Some will be returned with the "proper" polarization, but the vast majority will end up being filtered out in the receivers.
 Even though the signal returned from a target aircraft may be tiny in comparison to the total ground reflection, after filtering it becomes visible again.
 This allows such radars to track targets below the fighter, giving it "look-down, shoot-down" capabilities.

 The filtering also makes it much more difficult for electronic countermeasures to work effectively.
 Since only the signal with the matching polarity will make it through the filters, typical unpolarized pulses will normally be filtered out.
 To work against such a radar, the jammer has to either match the polarization of the signal, or broadcast so much signal that it randomly has enough energy with the correct polarization to get through the filters.

 Finally, glint is significantly reduced.
 Glint occurs because the antennas are sensitive in only a single direction at a time, and as they spin they see signals from different parts of the aircraft.
 Monopulse receivers do not spin, and see the entire return at all times.
 Although they still see different signal strengths from different locations, this does not change as the missile approaches its target, so the missile is not being continually commanded to change direction.
 In testing, the majority of Skyflash missiles hit the target aircraft directly, compared to the original AIM-7's conical scanning solution which brought the missile to within 20 to 30 m.
 Additionally, it was able to attack aircraft flying at 1000 feet altitude, a limit selected to allow tracking cameras to see the target.
 These tests demonstrated there was no practical lower altitude limit to the technique.

 The downside to the inverse monopulse seeker is twofold.
 For one, it requires the radar on the launch platform to have monopulse encoding, or there will be no directional signal for the seeker to process.
 This links such missiles to their aircraft more tightly than the more generalist conical scanning systems which can be used with any radar the seeker can tune in.
 More importantly, the seeker is more complex and requires more electronics, which was not possible in the era of vacuum tube electronics and only became practical in the 1970s.
-For instance, the Skyflash receiver had a single fixed antenna, but required four receivers, one for each "channel", as well as comparitor electronics to generate three signals, one with the sum of all the signals, and two with the differences.
+For instance, the Skyflash receiver had a single fixed antenna, but required four receivers, one for each "channel", as well as comparator electronics to generate three signals, one with the sum of all the signals, and two with the differences.